 Statistics reveal business value in doing so: aligned organizations have 67% higher conversion rates, and their leads generate over 209% more revenue.2 Strengthening the relationship between these two departments drives marketing's impact on the bottom line, increases productivity, and helps marketing and sales improve key KPIs.

 It can be helpful to frame your goal as a collective alignment with your customer.
 The point is to understand each team’s role in generating revenue by solving customers' business problems.
 Once sales and marketing teams internalize key aspects of the ideal buyer profile, they can create customer-centric messaging appropriate to their respective stages in the buyer's journey.

-Though the term has been around for a couple of decades, it feels we're now genuinely operating in the experience economy.
+Though the term has been around for a few decades, it feels like we're now genuinely operating in the experience economy.
 This is especially true as live events come back online following the COVID pandemic.
 Businesses recognize the need to stand out at trade shows and events by creating memorable experiences for prospects.

 But experiential marketing is about more than a cool demo.
 Authentic experiential marketing taps into emotional, sensory, and cognitive responses.
 Positive experiences will embed in a person's memory - which is the ultimate goal of marketing.

 The pandemic's many impacts on business included accelerating e-commerce for B2B companies.
 As buying increasingly moves online, marketers can monitor purchase intent signals.
 These insights allow you to identify buyers currently in the market instead of trying to build awareness for prospects who may eventually enter the market for solutions.